Harry Potter and the Philosopher's Stone

 Sex & Nudity

-There is no sexual content or nudity in this film; it is entirely focused on magic and adventure.
+There is no sexual content or nudity in this film, making it suitable for all ages in this regard.

 Violence & Gore